mikeizbicki/cmc-csci040/project_04/README.md

    This extra credit is "grayhat" since it may violate reddit's TOS if not done correctly.

-   Your code must run on at least 100 submissions and all of the comments within those submissions (up to 500 comments total) for the full extra credit.
+   Your code must run on at least 100 submissions and all of the comments within those submissions (up to 500 comments total per submission) for the full extra credit.
    Not all of these submissions/comments need to be upvoted if they do not match your particular criteria for voting.

 You earn 5 points of extra credit for each of the following tasks you complete.